 What is Myopia Control?

 Myopia is reaching epidemic proportions worldwide.
 Driving factors are numerous and include the younger population tending to spend more time focusing on near work, usually on their numerous digital devices.
 Myopia generally starts in low amounts at a young age and has a tendency to progress into your 20’s where it then usually stabilises naturally.
-The problem is, by this stage many patients are classified as having high myopia (over -6.00 dioptres), putting them at unacceptable risk levels for developing conditions such as Macular Disease, Retinal Detachment and Glaucoma to mention a few.
+The problem is, by this stage many patients are classified as having high myopia (over -6.00 dioptres), putting them at an unacceptably high risk level for developing conditions such as Macular Disease, Retinal Detachment and Glaucoma to mention a few.
 The higher the myopia, the higher the risk.

 In order to achieve this Optometrists can use a variety of myopia treatment strategies to help slow down the patient’s rate of progression.
 These include:

-- Orthokeratology contact lenses
+- Orthokeratology contact lenses.

-- Low dose atropine eye drops
+- Low dose atropine eye drops.

-- Multifocal soft contact lenses
+- Specialised myopia control soft contact lenses.

 - Specialised myopia control spectacles lenses.